 Wood, paint, textile, beads

-Wooden doll with turned head and torso; mortise and tenon jointed hips, shoulders, knees, and elbows; face painted white, with black eye and red lips; clothed in white cotton skirt with lace trim, blue shawl, and pink lace ribbon around waist; glass beads around neck.
+Wooden doll with turned head and torso; mortise and tenon joints at shoulders, hips, knees, and elbows; face painted white with black hair, black eyes, and red lips; clothed in white cotton skirt with lace trim, blue shawl, and pink ribbon around waist; glass beads around neck.